jens-mu/keep-in-touch-with-judy/README.md

 - **Dynamic Messaging:** Messages don't just "spam" you.
 They trigger based on in-game time and relationship milestones.
 - **Relationship Sensing:** The mod detects if `judy_romance_active` is set to `1` and switches the conversation tone accordingly.
-- **Immersive Writing:** Dialogue designed to fit Judy's unique voice, with an optional "Blade Runner" atmospheric touch.
+- **Immersive Writing:** Dialogue designed to fit Judy's unique voice.
 - **English Language Support:** Codebase and in-game text are entirely in English.

 ## 📂 Project Structure